What is mediastinoscopy?

 What are the risks of mediastinoscopy?

 All procedures have some risks.
 The risks of this procedure may include:

-- Temporary or permanent paralysis of the laryngeal nerve, which may cause hoarseness
+- Temporary or permanent paralysis of the laryngeal nerve.
+This may cause hoarseness.

 - Air in the space between the lung covering (pleural space) that causes the lung to collapse (pneumothorax)

 - Air trapped under the skin (subcutaneous emphysema)

 - Hole (perforation) in the esophagus, trachea, or large blood vessels of the heart (rare)

 Your risks may vary depending on your general health and other factors.
 Ask your healthcare provider which risks apply most to you.
 Talk with him or her about any concerns you have.

 In some cases, a person shouldn’t have a mediastinoscopy.
 Reasons for this can include: